 We are pleased to offer a large, sunny dining room in IAWAH Lodge which seats 160 people.
 Larger groups can be served in two sittings.
 All foodservice is provided by IAWAH.

 Meals are served family- or buffet-style.
 Tea, coffee, water and fruit are available throughout the day in the dining hall.
-Guests should inform the office of any special dietary considerations (e.g. vegetarian, allergy to soy) at least one week prior to arrival.
+Guests should inform the office of any special dietary considerations (e.g. vegetarian, vegan, food allergies) at least one week prior to arrival.

 With the possibility that more than one group may be on property at any given time, it is important that mealtimes are coordinated.
 Unless otherwise arranged through the Registrar, the IAWAH mealtimes are as follows:

 - 12:30pm lunch